hypeJunction/Elgg3-hypeNotifications/README.md

  * Email digest: users can specify at which interval they receive notifications for each type
  * A tool to update preferred notification methods for all site users
  * Leverages `Zend_Mail` (email library used in core) to send out HTML emails
- * Allows to configure email transports (Sendmail, SMTP, File Transport)
+ * Allows to configure email transports (Sendmail, SMTP, File Transport, SendGrid, Mailgun, SparkPost)
  * Allows to send file attachments
  * Inlines CSS styles for improved email client experience
  * Simpler testing experience: catch all email address, email/domain whitelist